StipeKordic/FreelanceFastAPI/README.md

   ```bash
   alembic upgrade head
 ```
-in terminal to create tables in your database
+in terminal to create tables in your database.
+(First you need to make a database and make a connection to it which you can do using last step.)

 #### 6. Add basic data in database
 ```bash